namanattri/web-dev-zero-to-xp/assignments/day-3/js/04_loops_assignment.md

-# Assignment 4: Loops (for and while)
+# Assignment 4: Loops (for, while, and do-while)

-Complete the following coding challenges to practice iteration with loops.
+Complete the following coding challenges to practice iteration with loops in JavaScript/TypeScript.

 ---